FloChiff/phd/_posts/2022-10-21-Comparative-analysis.md

 | Length (prediction) | 38963 | 38921 | 100130 | 100053 |

 #### Observations
-First of all, the most striking thing we can observe is the Levensthein distance in characters where the gap between the model with the set it trained on and the model trained with the other set is really high.
+First of all, the most striking thing we can observe is the Levenshtein distance in characters where the gap between the model with the set it trained on and the model trained with the other set is really high.
 For the war set, the number has more than doubled and for the other set, the number has been multiplied by almost 10.
 Then, we can see with the length of the reference and the prediction that all predictions are missing characters compared to the reference (41 SW/MW; 83 SW/MO; 59 SO/MO; 136 SO/MW).
 This can be partly explained by the fact that there is a lot of deletions in every model application but at the same time, the insertions aren't that high.
 We can also observe that the substitutions are really high, the smallest number being 274 for the SO/MO, while the SO/MO is at more than ten times that with 3301.
 Overall, the word accuracy percentage are not that bad: for the model applied to the set it trained on, we have 95% (SW) and 97% (SO) which is pretty good; for the model applied to the opposite set, we have 91% (SW) and 83% (SO).
 With those number, we can see that the MO did really well on its own set but it wasn't so bad either on the other set.
 On the other end, the MW did pretty bad on the SO but it wasn't as high as it could have been on its own set.
 This tends to prove the idea that the SW should had had the same number of pages on its training set as the SO, because the problem of the model come from the lack of content rather than the content itself.

 ### Results by page
 #### Set Other